24 Weeks Pregnant: Sexy Dreams, Strange Dreams

 Bigger and bigger—bit by bit—your baby is stretching and growing!
 But, she is far from being ready to be out of the oven.
 Babies born at 24 weeks have an improving chance of survival, now reaching about 50-50.
 Of course, you have a due date, but in truth, it's more like a due month—many babies stay nestled inside for a full 42 weeks!

 Your little bug will now respond to bright lights, your activity and even your touch (try massaging her gently).
 Her hearing is improving, and she can hear your stomach growling, outside music and close conversations.
-But, the 2 things she hears the best are the rumbly sounds of the blood whooshing through the placental arteries...and your voice.
+But, the two things she hears the best are the rumbly sounds of the blood whooshing through the placental arteries...and your voice.
 In fact, your voice gets fast-tracked down to her through your lungs, and she will soon learn to move in rhythm to your speech and even recognize your voice!
 (BTW, that rumbly sound is exactly what calms babies and helps them sleep better—and why you’ll love using white noise after she’s born!)

 She's getting all her oxygen from the rich blood flowing from you, though her umbilical cord, but her spongy lungs are developing tiny air sacs to get ready for absorbing oxygen from the air once she's born.